DataDog/documentation/content/en/data_security/_index2.md

 Datadog's purpose is to gather observability information from many sources around your infrastructure and services, and to bring it together in one place for you to analyze and investigate.
 This involves you sending a wide range of types of data content to Datadog's servers.
 Some of that data is structured and follow patterns that we can automatically check for and handle appropriately to protect privacy.
 Read about [using these automation and tools options](#datadog-automation-and-tools-for-protecting-data) next.

 However, a lot of the data is the names and descriptions of things, and you must consider whether the text you are sending represent private data for you or your customers, and if so avoid sending it.
-Consider the following types of data you send to Datadog during the intended use of the product:
+Consider the following (non-exhaustive) list of types of data you send to Datadog during the intended use of the product:

 Metadata and tags
 : Metadata consists primarily of [tags][6] in the `key:value` format, for example, `env:prod`.
 Metadata is used by Datadog to filter and group data to help you derive meaningful information.